vivekagr/AWS-SAA-C02-Course/README.md

 Caching will cache each string parameter storing two different objects.
 You must use the same string parameters again to retrieve them.
 If you remove them and the object is not caching it will need to be fetched first.
+- this means that when we cache whiskers.jpg, we actually cache whiskers.jpg with all the query string parameters that were used
+- to get cached copy, we need to use exactly the same query strings

+**Cache Optimization !!!**:
-If string parameters aren't involved in the caching, you can select no to forward them to the origin.
+- If we don't want string parameters to be used for caching, we can select to **not forward them to the origin.**

-If the application does use query string parameters, you can use all of them for caching or just selected ones.
+- If the application does use query string parameters, we can use **ALL** of them for caching or just **SELECTED** ones.

 ### AWS Certificate Manager (ACM)